For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Mooi Design – Shutterstock

-While the increased price of drinks in bars at weekends in Edinburgh means most students are accustomed to mid-week sessions, Edinburgh's nightlife rivals its neighbour Glasgow's with its eclectic bars, pubs and clubs.
-The main nightclubs are to be found on George Street.
+While the increased price of drinks in bars at weekends in Edinburgh means most students are accustomed to mid-week sessions, Edinburgh's nightlife rivals its neighbour Glasgow with its eclectic bars, pubs and clubs.
+The main nightclubs are found on George Street.

-Be sure to steer clear of George Street on student nights as the entry and drinks prices are high.
-Loads of live music venues are situated on Lothian Road, and The Cowgate is a students' paradise for a cheap drinks and loud music.
+Be sure to steer clear of George Street on student nights as the entry and drink prices are high.
+There are live music venues on Lothian Road, and The Cowgate is a students' paradise for cheap drinks and loud music.

 Here are a few of the most popular clubs for student nights with the best drink deals.